Canadian batting attack collapses as they fall by 63 runs in Cricket World Cup League 2 against the Netherlands - ExBulletin

 Canadian batting attack collapses as they fall by 63 runs in Cricket World Cup League 2 against the Netherlands

-ROTTERDAM The Canadian batting attack, after a fast start, collapsed on Saturday to a 63-run loss to the Netherlands in the ICC Cricket World Cup League 2 match.
-Dutch pace bowler Paul van Meekeren did most of the damage, taking five wickets in 9.

-ROTTERDAM Canada's batting attack, after a fast start, collapsed on Saturday as the Netherlands lost by 63 runs in the ICC Cricket World Cup League 2.
+The Canadian batting attack, which had a fast start, collapsed in Rotterdam on Saturday, losing the match to the Netherlands by 63 runs in the ICC Cricket World Cup League 2.

 Dutch pace bowler Paul van Meekeren did most of the damage, taking five wickets in 9.4 overs at the cost of 28 runs.
 Vivian Kingma took three wickets for 31 runs in seven overs.